UST-QuAntiL/quantil-docs/docs/user-guide/nisq-analyzer.md

 ![Implementations](./images/nisq_analyzer/implementations.png)

 ### Required Implementation Properties

+In the following the required information and conditions of implementations for the recommendation via the NISQ Analyzer are presented.

 #### **Prerequisites of Implementations**
 To support the insertion of various input parameters for the [implementation and QPU selection](#running-the-nisq-analyzer-for-implementation-and-qpu-selection), the Python source code, i.e., Qiskit code of the defined implementation requires a `get_circuit` method, see this [example](https://raw.githubusercontent.com/UST-QuAntiL/nisq-analyzer-content/master/example-implementations/Shor/shor-general-qiskit.py).